 The Pacific cyclone season officially runs from November 1 to April 30, with tropical cyclones bringing heavy rainfall, high winds, and storm surges.

-With the New Zealand MetService forecasting seven to 11 named tropical cyclones this season, it is important for those visiting the Pacific region this holiday season to be aware of what is happening, and prepared for any emergency.
+With NIWA and MetService forecasting up to 12 named tropical cyclones this season, it is important for those visiting the Pacific region to be aware of what is happening and prepared for any emergency.

 If severe weather is forecast: